Mount Ngự Bình: History

-The annals "Dai Nam Nhat Thong Chi" by the History Department of the Nguyễn dynasty wrote about Ngu Binh Mountain as follows: "In the northeast of Huong Thuy emerges an even surface serving as a screen, a first bar in front of the citadel.
+The annals Đại Nam Nhất Thống Chí by the History Department of the Nguyễn dynasty wrote about Ngu Binh Mountain as follows: "In the northeast of Huong Thuy emerges an even surface serving as a screen, a first bar in front of the citadel.
 It was called Nui Bang (Even Mount) and renamed Ngu Binh in Gia Long's reign.
 Its top is flat with pine trees everywhere".

 Together with the Perfume River, Ngu Binh Mountain forms a natural ensemble to Huế.
 For a long time, this mountain and the river have been the symbols of Huế, and people often call Huế, "The land of the Perfume River and Ngu Binh mount" or "Huong-Ngu Land".

-For many centuries, many generations of poets and travelers have recognized it a place to admire nature.
+For many centuries, many generations of poets and travelers have recognized it as a place to admire nature.